robss2020/claude-artifact-share/README.md

 # Claude Artifact Share Configuration 🚀

+Note: you will need to actually publish this to NPM rather than Github, because it turns out Claude doesn't load github files but will load https://cdn.jsdelivr.net/npm/ files

 This repository contains a JavaScript configuration file that enables a hard-coded Claude AI artifact (games, applications, and interactive content) to share its URLs from within Claude's iframe hosting environment.
 Other methods of hard-coding the URL did not work, which makes it difficult to add a share button.

 ## Purpose